Q-BAR: Blogger Anomaly Recognition via Quantum-enhanced Manifold Learning: Introduction

 However, applying classical deep learning to this task faces a critical bottleneck: data scarcity~\cite{huang2022quantum,huang2021power,wang2025parameter}.
 A specific creator typically possesses a limited repository of high-quality, long-form original videos, often ranging from 20 to 50 samples.
+In our experiments, we further restrict the training set to approximately 20 videos per creator in order to simulate an extreme low-data regime, which reflects realistic deployment scenarios where only a small number of verified original videos are available.
 Classical anomaly detection methods, such as Deep Support Vector Data Description (Deep SVDD)~\cite{ruff2018deep} or Variational Autoencoders (VAE)~\cite{park2023variational, an2015variational}, are notoriously data-hungry.
 When trained on such small, high-dimensional multimodal datasets, these models tend to suffer from severe overfitting or require massive parameter sets that fail to generalize to unseen semantic attacks~\cite{wang2023quantum}.
 To surmount the obstacle of data scarcity, we turn to the emerging paradigm of Quantum Machine Learning (QML)~\cite{biamonte2017quantum}.
-Recent theoretical breakthroughs have rigorously established that quantum models can extract distinct information from complex, high-dimensional feature spaces more efficiently than their classical counterparts~\cite{wang2025quantum}.
-Notably, Huang et al. demonstrated that quantum learning algorithms can achieve a substantial advantage in sample complexity, enabling accurate classification with significantly fewer training examples~\cite{huang2021power, huang2022quantum}.
+Recent theoretical breakthroughs have rigorously established that quantum models can extract physical information from complex, high-dimensional feature spaces more efficiently than their classical counterparts~\cite{wang2025quantum}.
+Notably, Huang et al. demonstrated that quantum learning algorithms can achieve a provable advantage in sample complexity, enabling accurate classification with significantly fewer training examples~\cite{huang2021power, huang2022quantum}.
 This characteristic renders QML uniquely suitable for modeling the semantic manifolds of individual creators, where the ``ground truth'' is sparse yet highly complex.

 Motivated by these findings, our approach integrates the Parameter-Efficient Quantum Anomaly Detection (PEQAD) algorithm into the domain of multimedia forensics~\cite{wang2025parameter}.
 Specifically, we fuse textual, audio, and visual features into a compact representation and employ a variational quantum circuit (VQC) to map normal blogger content into a minimal hypersphere in the quantum state space.
 This strategic integration yields a threefold enhancement.
 First, it mitigates overfitting by achieving robust anomaly detection using a few trainable quantum parameters, whereas comparable classical models often require hundreds.
 Second, the quantum state representation naturally models the entangled relationships between a blogger's tone and logic~\cite{gao2022enhancing}.
 Third, the reduced model complexity facilitates potential deployment on near-term quantum devices or efficient simulators.